 In 1996 he organized the Harry Browne for President campaign, and was fund-raiser and adviser for both of Browne’s 1996 and 2000 presidential campaigns.
 In 2002 he ran for US Senate on the Libertarian ticket against 2004 Democratic presidential nominee John Kerry, winning 19% of the vote.
 He was C.E.O. of the 2000 Carla Howell for U.S. Senate campaign.

-A speechwriter and Master of libertarian communication.
-Michael Cloud wrote the Persuasion Power Points column for over 70,000 readers of the Advocates for Self-Government Liberator Online and is author of Secrets of Libertarian Persuasion and Unlocking More Secrets of Libertarian Persuasion.
+A speechwriter and master of libertarian communication.
+Michael Cloud wrote the Persuasion Power Points column for over 70,000 readers of the Advocates for Self-Government Liberator Online and is author of two books: Secrets of Libertarian Persuasion and Unlocking More Secrets of Libertarian Persuasion.